 We recently had an evening out with friends at a local brewery, Brickway Brewery, where we had the chance to try out the various beers they brew.
 One of our favorites was a delicious coffee vanilla stout which was a collaboration between Brickway and one of our favorite local restaurants, The Grey Plume, who roasts their own coffee.

 Brewed using The Grey Plume’s coffee, the Coffee Vanilla Stout has a rich flavor of coffee, malt and delicious dark chocolate and a splash of vanilla bean.
 After trying Brickway’s Coffee Vanilla Stout, we had lots of ideas for how we could use this delicious beer (including drinking it!) especially as the coffee and chocolate flavors of this beer made it a great candidate for cooking and mixology.

 Next we layered the coffee, cream and simple syrup mixture on top of the beer mixture, which gave a different color and flavor.
-To finish of the beersicles, we filled the remaining space with a mixture of coffee, cream and beer.
+Then, to finish of the beersicles, we filled the remaining space with a mixture of coffee, cream and beer.
 We allowed the beersicles to freeze overnight.